AlexB030/dPHI/README.md

 Transmission phase for A != W:	 155
 Transmission phase for A == W:	 320
 ```
-This line gives the averaged number of cycles for the middle quartile of measurements for performing the first operation of our protocol for 1,000,000 times.
-How to measure other steps in the protocol is documented within `dphi.c` and requires manually changing the code at designated positions.
+This performs (1) tests of the underlying cryptographic operations provided by Intel's library, (2) executes one complete handshake of our protocol and (3) gives the averaged number of cycles for the middle quartile of measurements for performing the respective operation of the protocol for 1,000,000 times.

 ## Remarks
 From a technical point of view, there is no need to copy any files into any other folder structure.
 However, our build script is not very sophisticated so that manually copying files appeared simpler.